Skip to main content

 Custodian

-Part-Time/15 Hours a week
+1 – 15 Hours a week

 A Custodian performs routine manual tasks involving the custodial care and cleaning of public buildings.
 This work includes performing cleaning and minor maintenance tasks in an assigned building or building area.
 Primary responsibilities are to use proper methods, materials and equipment in cleaning and attending to the neatness and sanitation of buildings and/or equipment.
 An employee in this class works under close supervision, and activities follow a well-established routine.

-· Dusts and cleans offices
+· Dusts and cleans offices, and polishes furniture

-· Washes windows, walls, and mirrors; cleans, sanitizes and deodorizes restrooms and replenishes supplies
+· Cleans, sanitizes and deodorizes restrooms and replenishes supplies

 · Helps move office and building furniture and equipment, and prepares rooms for meetings